Robin Quivers: Personal life

 In 1990, she underwent breast reduction surgery.
 In June 2007, Quivers began a vegan diet, which she says helped to increase her energy and helped her to lose 60 pounds (27 kilograms) over a six-month period.
 Quivers was set to release a book about her experiences as a vegan in March 2013, but it was pushed back to October.

 In August 2007, comedian Jim Florentine asked Quivers on the air to go on a date with him.
 Due to the attention this garnered, Quivers became tight-lipped about the topic.
 On July 28, 2008, Quivers announced on The Howard Stern Show she and Florentine had ended their relationship.
 She stated that the breakup was amicable, that Florentine was "genuine and honest", and that he was the one who initiated the breakup.

 Quivers has had many different hobbies, including race car driving, painting, rock climbing and other physical activities.
 She claimed she would be a successful racer and challenged radio personality Bubba the Love Sponge, an experienced driver, to a future race.
 Quivers competed in the 2007 Toyota Pro/Celebrity Race, finishing in fourteenth place out of seventeen racers.

 To promote his book The Mirror Effect, Drew Pinsky administered a test designed to measure narcissism of many celebrities, including the staff of The Howard Stern Show.
 At 34 out of 40, Quivers scored the highest of all celebrities polled; the average for Americans is 15.3.
 Quivers's voice is often joked about on the Howard Stern show as being condescending and "snooty."

 Quivers works with The Girl Fund, a program organized by the United Nations that advocates for education of girls in countries where they are often exploited.
 Quivers also founded the 15 Foundation, a nonprofit organization.

-Robin has learned the Transcendental Meditation technique, as taught by Maharishi Mahesh Yogi.
+Quivers has learned the Transcendental Meditation technique, as taught by Maharishi Mahesh Yogi.

 Health

 Quivers announced in May 2012 that she needed to have surgery to remove a tumor from her bladder.
 Shortly afterward, she continued to provide commentary for the show from her New York home via an ISDN line, though this was hidden from listeners.
 Stern stated that Quivers was such an instrumental part of the show that he would quit radio if he ever lost her as a partner.

 On September 9, 2013, Quivers announced that her cancer was in complete remission after successful surgery, radiation, and chemotherapy.
 After seventeen months, Quivers returned to the studio on October 2, 2013.
 Quivers' official diagnosis was stage 3C endometrial cancer.
+In 2016, the cancer returned.
+In mid-2024, she noted that she was still "in and out of treatment".